-use of public transit we need to improve safety.
-82 Ave has the safety as well as encourage the use of public transportation
+e use of public transit we need to improve safety.
+82 Ave has the a safety as well as encourage the use of public transportation

 Project Name Applicant Support Rating Comment Glisan and 90th is very dangerous for children to cross.
 Commuters in cars are using Glisan to speed very f Washington State, etc. on I-205.
 Cars are always going over the speed limit up the hill.
-There is very poor vi There's also a big problem at Glisan & 90th because 90th is not aligned on both sides of Glisan.
+There is very poor vis There's also a big problem at Glisan & 90th because 90th is not aligned on both sides of Glisan.
 90th needs NE Glisan St: 82nd Avenue Multimodal Safety and Portland Bureau of There needs to be a red light at the intersection of Glisan and 90th.
 Access Transportation 5 I feel very sorry when I see a child trying to cross 5 lanes of traffic (including 90th not being aligned on both Glisan or go straight across Glisan.
 I support the whole length of the Glisan project because this is a very dangerous street for bicycles.
 Thank you!
 NE Glisan St: 82nd Avenue Multimodal Safety and Access Portland Bureau of Transportation 5 Crossing 82nd and 205 is dangerous for all users, but pedestrians and cyclists are at the greatest risk.
 This NE Glisan St: 82nd Avenue Multimodal Safety and Access Portland Bureau of Transportation 5 Thus street is crazy to drive on for no reason Too congested and busy fast traffic.
-Better changes for signa NE Glisan St: 82nd Avenue Multimodal Safety and Access Portland Bureau of Transportation 5 Slowing and calming traffic on this section of Glisan is incredibly important for making the neighborhood second serious car crashes at both Glisan & 82nd, and Glisan and 205, when speeding vehicles get to the end of the lane highway through this area that passes homes, a University, businesses, and a park and community centravel through this area and access the park and neighborhood via foot or bicycle.
-I bike, walk, and drive in as it is far too dangerous with narrow sidewalks right next to drivers swerving and passing to go 50+mph through that will help buffer the sidewalks, and narrow the road so traffic slows and safety increases.
-It is amazing truck crashed through the park fence and into the playground!
-Slowing traffic in this stretch will also help compared the stretch will also help compared through the park fence and into the playground!
-Slowing traffic in this stretch will also help compared to the stretch will also help compared NE Glisan St: 82nd Avenue Multimodal Safety and Access Portland Bureau of Transportation 5 Addressing this high crash zone will rejuvenate the livelihood of the surrounding community and the conne better it is for all members of the neighborhood, residential, business or educational.
-NE Glisan St: 82nd Avenue Multimodal Safety and Access Portland Bureau of Transportation 5 This area needs better connectivity from 82nd to downtown and improved safety.
+Better changes for signa NE Glisan St: 82nd Avenue Multimodal Safety and Access Portland Bureau of Transportation 5 Slowing and calming traffic on this section of Glisan is incredibly important for making the neighborhood sa serious car crashes at both Glisan & 82nd, and Glisan and 205, when speeding vehicles get to the end of the lane highway through this area that passes homes, a University, businesses, and a park and community centravel through this area and access the park and neighborhood via foot or bicycle.
+I bike, walk, and drive in the side walks are that passes homes is far too dangerous with narrow sidewalks right next to drivers swerving and passing to go 50+mph through the puffer the sidewalks, and narrow the road so traffic slows and safety increases.
+It is amazing to truck crashed through the park fence and into the playground!
+Slowing traffic in this stretch will also help c NE Glisan St: 82nd Avenue Multimodal Safety and Access Portland Bureau of Transportation 5 Addressing this high crash zone will rejuvenate the livelihood of the surrounding community and the conne better it is for all members of the neighborhood, residential, business or educational.
+NE Glisan St: 82nd Avenue Multimodal Safety and Access Portland Bureau of Transportation This area needs better connectivity from 82nd to downtown and improved safety.
 NE Glisan St: 82nd Avenue Multimodal Safety and Access Portland Bureau of Transportation 5 We live in the Montavilla neighborhood, west of 82nd and south of Glisan.
 Montavilla Park is the closest pa walk to Montavilla Park, but needing to cross both Glisan and 82nd is challenging - particularly crossing 82 help us and many other families safely access Montavilla Park and the Montavilla Community Center in a r y fast up the hill on Glisan to get from SE Portland to visibility because of the hill.